 Help us make these grand houses into a true home for our disciplines.

-An appeal to the Fellows and Friends of the Academy will be announced in September 2022.
+An appeal to the Fellows and Friends of the Academy will be announced in early 2023.

-To make a gift, please get in touch with the Development Team at email@example.com to request more information about the project.
+To support the project, please visit www.thebritishacademy.ac.uk/support-us/make-a-gift/ or get in touch with the Development Team at [email protected] to request more information about the project.